d3fc/d3fc/packages/d3fc-random-data/README.md

 ### Financial

-*fc_random_data*.**financial**()
+*fc*.**financial**()

 Constructs a new financial data generator.

 *financial*.**startDate**([*value*])

 If *value* is specified, sets the start date to the specified `Date` object and returns this generator instance.
 If *value* is not specified, returns the current start date, which defaults to the value of `new Date()` when the generator was constructed.

 *financial*.**startPrice**([*value*])

 If *value* is specified, sets the start price to the specified number and returns this generator instance.
 If *value* is not specified, returns the current start price, which defaults to `100`.

 *financial*.**interval**([*value*])

 If *value* is specified, sets the time increment to the specified [d3 time interval](https://github.com/d3/d3-time#intervals) and returns this generator instance.
 If *value* is not specified, returns the current interval, which defaults to `d3_time.timeDay`.

 *financial*.**intervalStep**([*value*])

 If *value* is specified, sets the number of intervals that returned points should have dates offset by to the specified integer number and returns this generator instance.
 If *value* is not specified, returns the current number of intervals, which defaults to `1`.
 Internally, this value is supplied to the *step* argument of an interval's [offset function](https://github.com/d3/d3-time#interval_offset).

 *financial*.**steps**([*value*])

 Get/Set the number of [steps used by the geometric Brownian motion simulation](#gbm_steps) per *intervalStep* number of intervals.
 A higher number gives a slower, but higher resolution simulation.

 *financial*.**mu**([*value*])